Import ONNX Models into Oracle Database End-to-End Example

 Use theDBMS_DATA_MINING.IMPORT_ONNX_MODEL

 procedure to import the model and declare the input name.
-The following procedure uses a PL/SQL helper block that facilitates the process of importing ONNX format model into the Oracle Database.
-The function reads the model file from the server's file system and imports it into the Database.
+A PL/SQL helper block is used to facilitate the process of importing the ONNX format model into the Oracle Database in the included example.